 It comes with six cycles and three options.
 What's interesting about this washer is that it has no automatic load size sensing - it defaults to one water level, and you can select the Deep Fill option if you want to fill it to the max.
 So ideally you should only be washing medium to large loads in this machine to get the most out of that water usage (which you should do in general for any washer).

-The warranty covers 3 years parts and labor, 5 years on the motor, and 15 years parts only on the transmission.
+The warranty covers 5 years parts and labor.
+This is an improvement over the models released in 2019 that only had a 3 year parts and labor warranty.
 The Energy Guide states that it will use about 82 kWh of electricity per year for an estimated energy cost of $9, not including water usage and most likely when using the Normal Eco cycle.

 Cycles & Options

 6 Cycles: Normal Eco, Delicate, Permanent Press, Heavy Duty, Bulky/Sheets, Spin

 3 Options: Extra Rinse, Extra Rinse & Pre-Soak, Heavy Soil

 The new TR series of machines that Speed Queen released in 2018 have several changes, such as an "agitub" wash system where the agitator does not move independently from the tub.
 Instead, the tub and agitator twist back and forth in tandem to push clothes through the water.
 This is a gentler cleaning action overall than what people were used to from old Speed Queen models.